 One of the key ways to help children realize the value of money is to give them hands-on interaction with money at a young age.
-Start by giving your child age-appropriate task around the house.
-Some task should be performed simply because they are part of the family, however, try to create a few ‘extra task’ where they can earn money.
+Start by giving your child age-appropriate tasks around the house.
+Some tasks should be performed simply because they are part of the family, however, try to create a few ‘extra tasks’ where they can earn money.
 Let them earn it, spend it, donate it, save it and invest it.
-When children have their own ‘blood, sweat and tears’ involved, they have a better understanding of what it takes to make money.
+When children have their own ‘blood, sweat, and tears involved, they have a better understanding of what it takes to make money.
 It also helps them understand the value of working hard and they usually think twice before spending their own hard-earned cash.
 Invest in a piggy bank with divided slots for saving, spending, donating: Money Savvy Pig – Blue or Moonjar Classic Moneybox: Save, Spend, Share

 There is balance in everything, however, there is truly something ‘magical’ about giving to others.
 It’s an act of selflessness and it’s an act of obedience to God’s Word.
 Whether you believe in tithing or not, the act of giving helps a child to realize that the world doesn’t revolve around them.
 It also helps a child develop compassion for others less fortunate.
 Never underestimate the power of giving to others.

 Here is a children’s book called Three Cups which is the story of one family’s unique and effective method of teaching personal financial management—and how one boy reaped first the small, then the immeasurably great rewards of the lessons he learned.
 The Berenstain Bears’ Trouble with Money is another excellent book for children.

 It’s easy for us to get caught up in this world of instant gratification and teaching our children to wait can be tough.
 However, it is imperative that we teach our children the difference between an actual ‘need’ versus a ‘want’.
 There’s a big difference between the two.